 - Michael Newman of Jacob's Ladder was a clandestine chemist making LSD before becoming a Reluctant Mad Scientist for the US Army in Saigon.

 - Zig-zags on Buffalo Soldiers with Military Moonshiner, as Ray Elwood makes heroin in a military base.

 - The Anarchist Cookbook is a book containing recipes on how to make explosives.
 The methods described in the book are so poorly thought-out and dangerous, it's been suggested it was written as disinformation and possibly intended to make potential bombers blow themselves up!

-- Breaking Bad is about a humble chemistry professor who turns to meth production as a way of supporting his family after he learns he's dying.
-This gets more explanation when it's revealed that he used to be quite a talent in his field, but sold out his share of his (now massively succesful) chemical company when his girlfriend got pregnant.
+- Breaking Bad is about a humble chemistry professor who turns to meth production as a way of supporting his family after he learns he has cancer.
+This gets more explanation when it's revealed that he used to be quite a talent in his field but sold out his share of his (now massively successful) chemical company when his girlfriend got pregnant.

 - On Almost Human, Rudy goes undercover as this type of character.

 - Sherlock's new protege, Bill Wiggins, is a skilled chemist who used to waste his gifts on getting high.
 Now he wastes his gifts as Sherlock's replacement flatmate but has proven useful by making a sedative that works rapidly without causing long-term harm to those it's used on.

 - The Leech playbook in Blades in the Dark naturally gravitates towards this archetype, between their default starting ability Alchemist (which allows them to research and to mix alchemical concoctions) and their signature item being a pair of bandoliers for carrying vials with alchemical substances for every purpose.
 The "clandestine" part comes from the fact that player characters in Blades are members of a criminal gang working under the authorities' noses.